 A separate glyph called

 _part.shoulder will be created.
-Let’s add anchors so the art can connect to other parts.
-First, we can add an anchor for the following part to connect.
+Let’s add anchors so the shoulder part can connect to other parts.
+First, we can add an anchor for the following part to connect, so you can also make an m.
 We can call it

 connect and align it to the right edge of the stem.